thatblindgeye/ConditionTracker/README.md

 `!ct markers|<optional comma separated list of strings>` e.g. `!ct markers` or `!ct markers|bli, dea`

 This will send to chat a table that lists the token markers currently available in the campaign.
-The table includes the token marker image and the token name.
-The token name that gets output is the name that must be used when customizing a condition's marker in the ConditionTracker Config character bio.
+The table includes the token marker image and the token name/tag.
+The token name/tag that gets output is the value that must be used when customizing a condition's marker in the ConditionTracker Config character bio.

 The options passed into this command act as filters, and do not need to exactly match a token marker name.
 For example, `!ct markers|bli, dea` would return any token markers with "bli" or "dea" in their name, such as "blinded', "deafened', and "dead'.